FreeStl/Pharmacy-Service/README.md

 #Pharmacy service
 My course work, developed using Spring Boot and Angular 7.
+It is a REST application.
 The purpose of it is to develop a service for Pharmacy orders managing.
 Planned functionality is ready.